derailed-dash/demo-lz-docs/content/lz/onboarding/your-tenancy.md

 ## Tenant Factory Overview

-Following your [tenancy request](/LZiiB/onboarding/getting-started#how-to-raise-a-tenancy-request), you will be established in LZiiB as a new **tenant**.
+Following your [tenancy request](/LZiaB/onboarding/getting-started#how-to-raise-a-tenancy-request), you will be established in LZiaB as a new **tenant**.
 This approaches allows you - as a tenant - to be responsible for deploying and managing your own resources within your Google projects.
 Thus increases your agility, and reduces dependency on the central Cloud Platform Team.

-The automated **tenant factory** will generate a set of resources for you, in the LZiiB environment.
+The automated **tenant factory** will generate a set of resources for you, in the LZiaB environment.
 This includes:

 - Your **tenant folder** in the Google resource hiearchy.
 - Your **_Prod_, Non-Prod (_Flex_) and _Sandbox_ folders**.